100 Greatest NHL Players by Team

 Grant Fuhr, G; Dominik Hasek, G; Tim Horton, D; Pat LaFontaine, C; Gilbert Perreault, C.

-Grant Fuhr, G; Brett Hull, RW; Al MacInnis, D; Joe Nieuwendyk, C.
+Grant Fuhr, G; Brett Hull, RW; Jaromir Jagr, RW; Al MacInnis, D; Joe Nieuwendyk, C.

 Carolina Hurricanes/Hartford Whalers (7)